-- Act in an orderly manner to be served - Pick up after yourself when you're finished so that the area is neat for the next people using it - Inappropriate behavior will result in the student being referred to the principal. - Please use the recycling receptacles when throwing things away at the end of your lunch - Additional rules for high school lunch: - All food and drink must be consumed in the cafeteria or commons (high school students may use commons). - Freshman and sophomore students may not leave the SCHOOL GROUNDS during the lunch periods.
-Students may only occupy the Lunchroom, Commons area, gym, or the patio area immediately outside the secondary school office.
-Outside activities may be limited at the discretion of the supervisors.
-Tables and benches are provided for your convenience.
-Please clean up after yourself and act appropriately. - Qualifying Junior and Senior students may leave the campus during lunch.
+- Act in an orderly manner to be served - Pick up after yourself when you're finished so that the area is neat for the next people using it - Inappropriate behavior will result in the student being referred to the principal or dean of students. - Please use the recycling receptacles when throwing things away at the end of your lunch - Additional rules for high school lunch: - All food and drink must be consumed in the cafeteria or commons (high school students who are juniors and seniors may use commons). - Freshman and sophomore students may not leave the SCHOOL GROUNDS during the lunch periods.
+Students may only occupy the areas that are designated by the supervising teachers or administration of the Gillett School District.
+These areas include the cafeteria and the district office hallway reaching from the bottom of the stairs leading up to the gym down to, but not past, the art room.
+Students should not be in the stairwells going up to the second floor.
+Please clean up after yourself and act appropriately.

+• Qualifying Junior and Senior students may leave the campus during lunch.
 In order to utilize this privilege, students must complete the "open campus agreement" located in the high school office.
 Once approved, the student must check out when leaving and check in when returning to the building.
 Students choosing to leave the building at lunch must use the Secondary School entrance only.
 At no time are students to linger or loiter outside the building or in the parking lot.
 This privilege will remain in effect so long as truancy, tardiness, and cleanliness do not become chronic problems.
 This privilege may be revoked in case of abuse of school rules and board policies.
-All students enjoying this privilege during lunch must be back to their next class on time. - Qualifications for Open Campus - Attendance- No more than three tardies and no unexcused absences during the semester.
+Students who fail to check out 5 times in a semester will lose the open campus privilege for the remainder of the semester.
+All students enjoying this privilege during lunch must be back to their next class on time.

+• Qualifications for Open Campus

-Grades- Student must be passing all classes at the 6 week, 12 week, and semester marking periods.
+- Attendance- No more than three tardies and no unexcused absences during the semester. - Grades- Student must be passing all classes at the 6 week, 12 week, and semester marking periods.
 A student who is ineligible for open campus due to semester grades may become eligible after 15 school days.
 A student who is ineligible for open campus due to the 6 week or 12 week progress grades may become eligible after 5 school days.